Cold Turkey: Cover art

-The original single cover art features Lennon's head with glasses on an X-ray image.
 An alternative sleeve with the X-ray photographs of John and Yoko side by side, rather than on either side of the cover, was issued in several European countries.
 The Japanese version includes a colour photo of both in a smaller size.

-Live performance
+Live performances

 Its first public performance on 13 September 1969, was recorded and released on the Live Peace in Toronto 1969 album by Plastic Ono Band which included Lennon, Yoko Ono, Eric Clapton, Klaus Voormann, and Alan White.
 Yoko introduced it as the newest song written by John; John added that the band had never played the song together as a group before.
 He also performed this song on 15 December 1969, along with "Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)", at the Lyceum Ballroom with more members of the Plastic Ono Band.
 This version would be available on his Some Time in New York City album.
 Lennon performed the song again, at two Madison Square Garden shows, on 30 August 1972.